Till We Ain't Strangers Anymore: Song background

 It was written by Bon Jovi band members Jon Bon Jovi and Richie Sambora with country singer-songwriter Brett James, and produced by Dann Huff.
 The song was the second cross-over song with a female country singer by Bon Jovi, after "Who Says You Can't Go Home" with Jennifer Nettles of the duo Sugarland.
 Bon Jovi played the whole of the Lost Highway album live and released the concert as a DVD, although "Till We Ain't Strangers Anymore" was performed without Rimes.

 Awards and nominations

 The song won the CMT Music Award for the Collaborative Video of the Year in 2008.
 Rimes accepted the award, as Bon Jovi was not at the awards ceremony.
 Bon Jovi's previous country duet, "Who Says You Can't Go Home", claimed the same award in 2006.

 Music video

+A music video was released on November 22, 2007.
 The music video for "Till We Ain't Strangers Anymore" features Jon Bon Jovi and LeAnn Rimes walking around the streets of New York City at night.
 A bed scene was set up in front of the Flatiron Building.
 The song was also nominated for the Academy of Country Music Award for Vocal Event of the Year.